Order-aware Interactive Segmentation: Experiments

 \subsection{Efficiency Analysis}

 Time efficiency is critical in interactive segmentation models, as users expect minimal latency to ensure smooth and responsive interactions.
 In Table \ref{speed}, we compare our methods with leading approaches in terms of efficiency (SPC and SAT Latency) and accuracy (NoC90 and 5-mIoU).
-The SPC (ms) reflects the average speed per click, while SAT Latency (s) captures the overall time, accounting for both image processing and click processing.
+The SPC (ms) reflects the average speed per click, while SAT Latency (s) captures the overall time, accounting for image processing, depth model prediction, click processing, and segmentation.

 SimpleClick is the slowest in terms of SPC, primarily because it re-encodes the image after each new user click.
 This introduces significant time costs that increase its overall SAT latency.
 In contrast, our method encodes the image only once, regardless of the number of subsequent clicks, similar to HQ-SAM and SegNext.
 As a result, we exhibit lower SPC and SAT Latency.